Best Software for Solo Contractors in 2026 (Cheap, Simple, and Actually Useful)

 What to watch:

-- No mobile estimate flow.
-You’ll be writing things on paper and entering them later.
+– No mobile estimate flow.
+You’ll write things on paper and enter them later.

 – Customer communication (appointment reminders, follow-ups) is entirely manual.